-Table 6 shows individual risks within BGS in accordance with KAON 510.
+Error!
+Reference source not found. shows individual risks within BGS in accordance with KAON 510.

-Table 6: Risk Matrix
+Table 5: Risk Matrix

-Cons eque nce Like- lyhoo d Description Status Mitigation 1 1 2 Flexure is larger than expected Flexure testing does not show this is the case; however, there may be flexure within the switchyard.
+Cons eque nce Likeli hood Description Status Mitigation 1 2 1 Flexure is larger than expected Flexure testing does not show this is the case; however, there may be flexure within the switchyard.
 An additional stage will be added to compensate for this flexure 2 2 2 Vibration on the telescope More data will be gathered to determine if this is an issue.
 The steering PZT stages at the Switchyard can have an additional input to compensate for telescope motion < 60 Hz.
-3 1 2 SRD allowable volume Current models show there is sufficient space.
-Final analysis will be done once the design is complete to verify sufficient volume and clearance.

-Table 7: Risk Analysis
+Table 6: Risk Analysis

-10.1 Flexure Motion
+11.3.1 Flexure Motion